Elizabeth Blackburn, PhD, AC, FRS, FAA, FRSNPresident, The Salk Institute

 Mehmet Oz, MD, FACSProfessor of Surgery at Columbia University and nine-time Daytime Emmy® Award winner for The Dr. Oz Show

-Dr. Oz has won eight Daytime Emmy® Awards for “The Dr. Oz Show” and is Professor of Surgery at Columbia University.
+Dr. Oz has won nine Daytime Emmy® Awards for “The Dr. Oz Show” and is Professor of Surgery at Columbia University.
 His research interests include heart replacement surgery, minimally invasive surgery, alternative medicine and health care policy.
 He has authored over 400 original publications, book chapters, and eight New York Times Best Selling books, has received numerous patents, and still participates in heart surgery.
 He also has a newspaper column in 175 markets internationally, and has a bookazine “The Good Life”, which was voted the hottest new publication in 2014 and entered the top ten of all newsstand sales in 2015.
 He received his undergraduate degree from Harvard University (1982) and obtained a joint MD and MBA (1986) from the University of Pennsylvania School of Medicine and Wharton Business School.
 He resides in metropolitan New York City area with his wife Lisa and 4 children.

 Mehmet Oz, MD, FACSProfessor of Surgery at Columbia University and nine-time Daytime Emmy® Award winner for The Dr. Oz ShowBio